InfoGaussian: Structure-Aware Dynamic Gaussians through Lightweight Information Shaping: Modeling mutual information between 3D gaussians

-where $\mathcal{L}_{MI}$ is the contrastive learning loss given in Eq. \ref{equ:contras}, $\mathcal{L}_{reg}$ denotes the regularization loss and $\lambda_r$ is the corresponding weight.
-The last term aims to compact the gradients $\partial{\mathbf{\Phi}}$ into a unit sphere so that the perturbation response (scale) of 3D Gaussians from the same object would be similar.

-\textbf{Regularization Loss} $\mathcal{L}_{reg}$: To further boost the efficiency, we introduce a natural regularization in the self-supervised training.
-Since an object is continuous in space, the neighboring Gaussians of $\mathbf{g}_i$ should be very likely to belong to the same object as $\mathbf{g}_i$.
-This observation could help shape the Jacobians of 3D Gaussians inside the object that are heavily occluded by other Gaussians, as they may not receive the accurate annotation in the coarse 3D segmentation.
-Thus, these Gaussians could be supervised by the nearby well-labeled Gaussians.
-Specifically, $\mathcal{L}_{reg}$ is formulated as:
+To further enhance efficiency, we introduce a smoothness regularization in the self-supervised training.
+Since objects are continuous in space, neighboring Gaussians of $\mathbf{g}i$ are likely to belong to the same object as $\mathbf{g}_i$.
+This observation helps shape the Jacobians of 3D Gaussians that are heavily occluded by others and may not be accurately annotated in the coarse 3D segmentation.
+Such Gaussians can be supervised by nearby, well-labeled Gaussians.
+Specifically, $\mathcal{L}_{R}$ is formulated as:

-where $\mathbb{P}$ denotes the input space, $n(x)$ denotes the neighboring Gaussians of $x$, and $k=\lVert n(x) \rVert$ is the number of neighbors.
-In practice, the distance between two Gaussians is defined by the Euclidean distance of their centroid $\mathbf{x}$, and $k$ is a fixed hyper-parameter during the training.
+where $\mathbb{P}$ denotes the input space, $n(x)$ represents the neighboring Gaussians of $x$, and $k=\lVert n(x) \rVert$ is the number of neighbors.
+In practice, the distance between two Gaussians is defined by the Euclidean distance between their centroids $\mathbf{x}$, and $k$ is a fixed hyperparameter during training.